meilisearch/specifications/text/0033-logging.md

 - Add a dedicated logging section in the documentation.
 - Add a link to this dedicated section on the `environment` [section](https://docs.meilisearch.com/reference/features/configuration.html#environment).
 - We should add the default level for the production environment on the `environment` section, by default its `INFO`.
+- Do not document `trace` level.
+It is used internally for tracing purpose when debugging complex issues.